tillbiskup/labinform-eln/docs/index.rst

 License
 =======

 This program is free software: you can redistribute it and/or modify it under the terms of the **BSD License**.
-However, if you use the LabInform ELN for your own research, please cite it appropriately.
+However, if you use the LabInform ELN as crucial infrastructure component of your own research, please cite it appropriately.
 See :ref:`How to cite <sec-how_to_cite>` for details.

 A note on the logo